Geodels/bioLEC/src/docs/usage.rst

   biodiv.writeLEC('result')
   biodiv.viewResult(imName='plot.png')

-Once the :code:`computeLEC()` function has been ran, the result are then available in different forms.
+Once the :code:`computeLEC()` function (see [API](https://biolec.readthedocs.io/en/latest/bioLEC.html#bioLEC.LEC.landscapeConnectivity.computeLEC))has been ran, the result are then available in different forms.

-From the :code:`writeLEC` function, the user can first save the dataset in :code:`CSV` and :code:`VTK` formats containing the X,Y,Z coordinates as well as the computed LEC and normalised LEC (_nLEC_).
+From the :code:`writeLEC` function (see [API](https://biolec.readthedocs.io/en/latest/_modules/bioLEC/LEC.html#landscapeConnectivity.writeLEC)), the user can first save the dataset in :code:`CSV` and :code:`VTK` formats containing the X,Y,Z coordinates as well as the computed LEC and normalised LEC (_nLEC_).

 Then several figures can be created showing **maps of elevation and LEC values** as well as graphs of LEC and elevation frequency as a function of site elevation (such as the figure presented below).
 In some functions, one can plot the average and error bars of LEC within elevational bands.